To order plants, start here.

 Sound Native Plants has been growing native plants for restoration projects since 1992, and we specialize exclusively in western Washington native plants.
-Every plant we grow is native to western Washington – no hybrids, cultivars, named varietals, or introduced species.
+Every plant we grow is native to western Washington - no hybrids, cultivars, named varietals, or introduced species.
 We are primarily a wholesale nursery with more than 140,000 plants in production every year.
+Click here for information on purchasing plants.
 Nursery client list

 Our plants are nursery grown from wild-collected seeds and cuttings.
 We never take plants from undisturbed areas and we use environmentally sensitive methods for collecting seeds and cuttings.
 Check out our Flickr webpage to see photographs of our plants at different growth stages as well as shots of the nursery crew in action.